Craig Lee Lab

 Craig Lee, Pharm.D, Ph.D. is an associate professor in the UNC Eshelman School of Pharmacy’s Division of Pharmacotherapy and Experimental Therapeutics (DPET).
 Our mission is to optimize drug therapy through translating experimental and clinical pharmacology discoveries into precision medicine and accelerating application of these discoveries to improve patient care.

 I am trained as a clinical/translational pharmaceutical scientist with expertise in cytochrome P450 metabolism, cardiovascular experimental therapeutics, and precision medicine/pharmacogenomics.
-I am an active member of the inter-disciplinary UNC Center for Pharmacogenomics and Individualized Therapy, UNC McAllister Heart Institute and UNC Nutrition Obesity Research Center.
+I am an active member of the UNC McAllister Heart Institute and the UNC Nutrition Obesity Research Center.

 The overall objective of my research program is to improve our understanding of the central mechanisms underlying inter-individual variability in drug response as a means to develop novel therapeutic strategies that will improve public health.